1. Why is information important?

 Sometimes, a charity listed on the Donations Feature will have been approved by a company in the Revolut group other than us.
 Where this is the case, all of these Terms will still apply, but we will send any Funds to that other company and it will collect them and pay them to the charity regularly instead of us.

 4. Are there any fees?

-We do not charge charities any fees to use the Donations Feature.
-We don’t charge you any fees to donate either.
+We neither charge you nor the charities any fees to use the Donations Feature.
 Charities will receive all Funds donated by you, subject to any currency conversion that may occur in accordance with our agreement with the charity (e.g. if you donate in Euros, but the charity wants to be paid in US Dollars, we will convert your Euros into US Dollars before sending them to the charity).

 5. Who can I donate to?

 You can donate to charities that are listed in the Donations Feature, but not to anyone else.

 Any organisation that is registered as a charity can apply to be listed on the Donations Feature, but we must approve charities before they are actually listed.
 We can approve, reject or remove charities in our sole discretion at any time.
 We do not guarantee that any particular charity will always be available in the Donations Feature.

 When a charity applies to be listed, they must tell us the reason for which they want to receive donations.
 If approved, the charity agrees to only use the Funds for this reason.
 We call this reason the “Cause”.
 Although we require charities to agree to only use the Funds for the cause, we cannot guarantee to you that they will.

 6. How can I schedule, make or cancel donations?